This primer will help you decode the alphabet soup of IRS forms and understand your tax return.

 - Don’t plan to itemize your deductions

-- Form 1040A is more comprehensive than 1040EZ, but simpler than the regular 1040.
+- Form 1040A (prior to tax year 2018) is more comprehensive than 1040EZ, but simpler than the regular 1040.
 It lets you make certain adjustments to your taxable income, such as child tax credits or the deduction for student-loan interest, but doesn’t let you itemize deductions.
 You typically can use this form if you earn less than $100,000 and don’t have self-employment income.

-- Form 1040 applies if the other two tax forms don’t: for example, if you make $100,000 or more, have self-employment income or plan to itemize deductions.
+- Form 1040 for tax years prior to tax year 2018 applies if the other two tax forms don’t: for example, if you make $100,000 or more, have self-employment income or plan to itemize deductions.
+Beginning with the 2018 tax year, the redesigned Form 1040 will be used by most taxpayers.

 Common tax form attachments